You are here:

 Revisions to the Worker Protection Standard

-EPA is announcing stronger protections for the nation’s two million agricultural workers and their families working on farms, forests, nurseries, and greenhouses.
+EPA is implementing stronger protections for the nation’s two million agricultural workers and their families working on farms, forests, nurseries, and greenhouses.
 These revisions to the 1992 Agricultural Worker Protection Standard will afford farmworkers similar health protections that are already afforded to workers in other industries.

 - What are the major changes for farmers and farmworkers?

 The revisions to the Worker Protection Standard cover many different areas.
 The major revisions include:

 - Annual mandatory training to inform farmworkers on the required protections afforded to them.
 Currently, training is only once every 5 years.

 - Expanded training includes instructions to reduce take-home exposure from pesticides on work clothing and other safety topics.

 - First-time ever minimum age requirement: Children under 18 are prohibited from handling pesticides.

 - Expanded mandatory posting of no-entry signs for the most hazardous pesticides.
 The signs prohibit entry into pesticide-treated fields until residues decline to a safe level.

 - New no-entry application-exclusion zones up to 100 feet surrounding pesticide application equipment will protect workers and others from exposure to pesticide overspray.